What makes SPW different to other primary schools?

 How big are the classes?

 We are committed to modest class sizes to ensure every student receives individual attention.
 Early learning classes range from 10 to 20 students.
-Foundation to Year 2 have maximum classes of 22 students.
+Reception to Year 2 have maximum classes of 22 students.
 Year 3 to Year 7 classes are between 26 and 28 students.

 What do students learn at SPW?